turion/essence-of-live-coding/README.md

 * Wherever you write `Cell`s from scratch, or use `feedback`, use records and algebraic datatypes to structure your state.
+* Use `ghcid` in order to save yourself the hassle of having to reload manually all the time.
+  Vanilla [`.ghci`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/ghci.html) and [`.ghcid`](https://github.com/ndmitchell/ghcid) file templates can be found in the root directory, and usually it suffices to copy these two files into your project and launch `ghcid` from there.
 * When the automatic migration would fail, there are _user migrations_ ([`LiveCoding.Migrate.Migration`](https://github.com/turion/essence-of-live-coding/blob/master/essence-of-live-coding/src/LiveCoding/Migrate/Migration.hs)).
   Often, it's good practice to wrap your state in a newtype first (migration to newtypes is automatic),